 - Shortage in rehabilitation and social care programs for the agricultural labor, which leads to an exodus from the agricultural sector to other sectors and the replacement by expatriate labor.
 Permanent agricultural workers are not included in the Labor Law or the Social Security Law, contrary to the labor force in all other economic sectors.
-4-2-2 Agricultural Production another, and its irregular distribution within the season.
+4-2-2 Agricultural Production growing olive trees in heavy soils.
+This is aggravated by the low efficiency of production inputs, which is related to the weakness or lack of well trained human resources on modern production technologies.